AlexanderJuestel/pyheatdemand/docs/source/about.rst

 packages.
 The final heat demand map will be created utilizing the `Rasterio <https://rasterio.readthedocs.io/en/stable/>`_ package.
 Next to processing tools for the heat demand input data, workflows for analyzing the final heat demand map through the `Rasterstats <https://pythonhosted.org/rasterstats/>`_ package are provided.

-**PyHD** was developed since 2023 as a result of works carried out within the `Interreg NWE project DGE Rollout (Rollout of Deep Geothermal Energy) <https://vb.nweurope.eu/projects/project-search/dge-rollout-roll-out-of-deep-geothermal-energy-in-nwe/>`_.
+**PyHeatDemand** was developed since 2023 as a result of works carried out within the `Interreg NWE project DGE Rollout (Rollout of Deep Geothermal Energy) <https://vb.nweurope.eu/projects/project-search/dge-rollout-roll-out-of-deep-geothermal-energy-in-nwe/>`_.
 The original codebase was developed in 2021 as part of two master thesis projects at `RWTH Aachen University, Germany <https://www.rwth-aachen.de/go/id/a/>`_, and have been presented at a conference in 2021 (`Herbst et al., 2021 <http://dx.doi.org/10.48380/dggv-j2wj-nk88>`_).
 The code base has been optimized and extended for this open-source package.
 The resulting heat demand for North-West Europe has been published on the websites of the `DGE Rollout Webviewer <https://data.geus.dk/egdi/?mapname=dgerolloutwebtool#baslay=baseMapGEUS&extent=39620,-1581250,8465360,8046630&layers=dge_heat_final>`_.